EdizOnFire/Movie_App-Project_Defense/README.md

 ### `node server.js`

-Runs the server that which is required in order to login, register, and create items.
+Runs the server which allows you to login, register, and create items.

 Make sure first to access the server folder.